 Ecosystem-based management (EBM) involves managing the marine environment in a holistic and inclusive way.
 This means that competing uses are managed in a way that does not degrade the marine environment.

 We have developed – with input from stakeholders and Māori partners – a definition and principles for EBM for Aotearoa.
+These are a work in progress and will continue to evolve.

 A holistic and inclusive way to manage marine environments and the competing uses for, demands on, and ways that New Zealanders value them.